klppl/RePlex/README.md

 ## Broken?
 Fix it.
 If something is broken, **fix it and create a Pull Request.**
 If you can't fix it, at least post an Issue with details.
 We appreciate contributions that keep the vibes going.

+## Running with Docker

+1. Ensure you have Docker and Docker Compose installed.
+2. Run `docker compose up --build`.
+3. The application will be available at `http://localhost:3000`.
+4. The database is persisted in the `./prisma` directory.

 ### Setup (Local Dev)
 1. Clone repo & `npm install`